JonahLeggett/ML_Algo_Options_Trading/README.md

 * You can find Code in Jupyter Notebook is well commented with concise, relevant notes.

 * GitHub README.md file includes a concise project overview.
-We followed step by step [Technical requirements](https://courses.bootcampspot.com/courses/740/pages/16-dot-16-dot-5-technical-requirements?module_item_id=194212) for grading team convinience.
+We followed step by step [Technical requirements](https://courses.bootcampspot.com/courses/740/pages/16-dot-16-dot-5-technical-requirements?module_item_id=194212) for grading team convenience.

 * GitHub README.md file includes detailed usage and installation instructions [How to install]()
 * GitHub README.md file includes examples of the application AND the results and [summary of the analysis]()